dimispapa/easy-grocery-tracker/README.md

 1. Authentication setup allows options for user access management, data retention and allowing multiple lists/users served by the database.
 This also allows other users to access the same list if accessing with the same credentials and therefore sharing access.
 2. Real-time database backend service by Firebase, allows real-time changes to apply accross devices, to allow simultaneous changes accross devices.
 3. If once logged-in, internet access is lost, the app is still operational and any changes made are stored locally and updated with the database once connection is resumed.
-3. Authentication errors aree shown on page with clear reasons for errror.  <details><summary>Screenshot</summary>
+3. Authentication errors are shown on page with clear reasons for errror.  <details><summary>Screenshot</summary>

    ![screenshot](documentation/email-already-in-use.png)
    ![screenshot](documentation/invalid-email-password.png)